adamroach/heapspurs/README.md

 Pointer: 0x170
 ```

-The output is a raw hexdump of the object's value,  followed by a list of the locations inside that object that are known to be pointer (e.g, `Pointer:0x30` indicates that the bytes at that position in the object -- `00 00 48 00 c0 00 00 00` -- are a pointer, in the length and byte order of the architecture that generated the dump; in this case, `0xc000480000`)
+The output is a raw hexdump of the object's value,  followed by a list of the locations inside that object that are known to be pointers (e.g, `Pointer:0x30` indicates that the bytes at that position in the object -- `00 00 48 00 c0 00 00 00` -- are a pointer, in the length and byte order of the architecture that generated the dump; in this case, `0xc000480000`)

 ## Instrumenting Names

-Unfortunately, the heapdump file produce by go does not contain any typing information, which is why everything is presented only as its record type names.
+Unfortunately, the heapdump file produced by go does not contain any typing information, which is why everything is presented only as its record type names.
 There are a couple of ways heapspurs can pull in additional information about your application to help give some hints.

 ### BSS and Data Segment Pointers